 Ephesians 2:8-9 For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.

 This is how man is forgiven and saved.
 Not through the Eucharist, infant baptism, and confession.
 I beg you if you are a Catholic, please, consider what you have read and repent.
 God has been waiting and is eager to bring you into true and pure Christianity.
-I also hop that id you are a Christian Buddhist you will leave these ungodly, pagan practices and repent.
+I also hope that if you are a Christian Buddhist you will leave these ungodly, pagan practices and repent.